San Diego: From Palm Trees to Pine Trees

 If you want to learn more about this awesome neighborhood you can read all about it here.

 The Laguna Mountain range is a part of the Cleveland National Forest and is full of hiking opportunities, backpacking trails, and dispersed camping areas.
 This natural area is particularly interesting because of its diverse and complex ecosystems.
 At one point you're in a complete desert, then before you can blink you're in shrubland full of yuccas and boulders, and in another breath you've traveled yet again to a dense, coniferous forest - all in the same mountain range.
 It's a refreshing change of pace from the traditional beach scene, and one of the most beautiful spots to catch a San Diego sunset (besides over the ocean, of course.)

 This beautiful natural area is in the northern part of San Diego, in the neighborhood of La Jolla.
 It's situated on seaside cliffs, and home to the beautiful Torrey pine tree.
 There are so many wondrous miles of hiking trails on the cliffs here, some of which will lead you down to a secluded beach.
 This is also one of my favorite natural settings for ocean sunset viewing.

-So, it suffices to say that San Diego is by far one of my favorite places, and there are a multitude of natural spaces and wonders I haven't even mentioned here.
-But I hope this brief overview of some of my favorite spots in this marvelous city have intrigued you to plan a trip of your own, or at least to watch out for more blogs with in-depth looks into each area and even more amazing places to check out in San Diego.
+So, it suffices to say that San Diego is by far one of my favorite places, and there is a multitude of natural spaces and wonders for you to come and check out.
+But I hope this brief overview of some of my favorite spots in this marvelous city has intrigued you to plan a trip of your own, or at least look into my other posts that are more in-depth looks into each area and even more amazing places to check out in San Diego.